dward2/BME547/Resources/Git/git_concepts.md

 the repository.

 ## Editing File in Repository
-Now, lets say I edit `file1.txt`.
+Now, let's say I edit `file1.txt`.
 Git will see that the file has changed and will add it to the working directory.
 ```
 $ git status